Ahljenn/Workout-Planner/README.md

 # Workout Planner

-(Development repository) - Updated version of workout generator as well as functionalities for planning and storing user workouts.
+Updated version of workout generator as well as functionalities for planning and storing user workouts.
+Utilizing a **SERN** (SQL, Express, React, Node) tech stack.

 ## Current functionalities working: